jrzerr/angular2-webpack-tsheets-api-demo/README.md

 Then within the app you can access them via `process.env.API_URL` anywhere without doing imports or anything.

+API_URL is the url to a server that will forward requests to the TSheets API that is not CORS enabled

+ACCESS_TOKEN is a one off access token that you create within the TSheets web dashboard in the API section

 # angular2-webpack

 [![Dependency Status](https://david-dm.org/preboot/angular2-webpack/status.svg)](https://david-dm.org/preboot/angular2-webpack#info=dependencies) [![devDependency Status](https://david-dm.org/preboot/angular2-webpack/dev-status.svg)](https://david-dm.org/preboot/angular2-webpack#info=devDependencies)